awslabs/aws-well-architected-labs/Security/Quest_100_Quick_Steps_to_Security_Success/README.md

 1. [Define your multi-account strategy](https://d0.awsstatic.com/aws-answers/AWS_Multi_Account_Security_Strategy.pdf).
 A suggested structure is shown below.
 If you do not current have AWS Organizations setup it is recommended that you use your existing account as a sandbox
 ![Suggested account structure](Images/multi-account-suggestion.png)
 2. (If required) [Sign up a new root account](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-sign-up-for-aws.html)
-3. [Create an AWS Organisations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_create.html) in the root account
+3. [Create an AWS Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_create.html) in the root account
 4. Invite any existing accounts
 4. For each AWS account required
-   * [Create a new account in organisations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html).
-Make note of the organisations account access role.
+   * [Create a new account in organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html).
+Make note of the organizations account access role.
    * [Create a new IAM role in the root account]( https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) that has permission to assume that role to access the new AWS account

 ## Step 2 - Identity